-Storm and Fury is a spinoff of the Lux series.
+Storm and Fury is a spinoff of the Lux series (Edited– this is a spinoff to Dark Elements).
 As a disclaimer, I have not (yet!) read the Lux series, so my review is based entirely on this book.

 The world: It’s like ours, but gargoyles (you know, the stone statues!) came off their ledges several years ago and are now protecting humanity from demons (oh, yeah, they also walk the earth).
 The shape-shifting gargoyles—called Wardens—live in protected communities.